Pomax/are-we-flying/docs/index.md

 }
 ```

-Relatively little code, but a profound improvement.
-Our map now shows the flight path so far:
+Relatively little code, but a profound improvement:

 ![Now we know where we came from](./images/page/map-with-flightpath.png)

-Alright, now we've got things we can post to Instagram!
+Now we don't just know where we are, also also where we've been!

 ## Planes with attitude

-There's one thing our fancy marker isn't showing though, which is the current roll and pitch, which would be really nice to be able to see at a glance.
+There's one thing our fancy marker isn't showing though, which is the current roll and pitch, which would be really nice to be able to see.
 So... let's build an [attitude indicator](https://en.wikipedia.org/wiki/Attitude_indicator), also sometimes called an "artificial horizon":

 ![now with attitude](./images/page/attitude.png)